 3. The winds were only going to be ‘whatever’ miles per hour

 a.
-First of all, Hurricanes are very large and unpredictable on a micro level.
-How may wind meters do you think we have measuring storms?
+First of all, Hurricanes are very large and unpredictable on a micro-level.
+How many wind meters do you think we have measuring storms?
 10?
 100?
 Divide that by all the area a storm covers for each moment of time and that’s very poor odds.
 Less than 0.1% of Sandy’s winds were measured during the storm, and many of the wind meters were proven inaccurate shortly after the storm and everyone heard what the wind speed was.

 Second, you may have heard of something called Bernoulli’s Principal.
 That’s where air or water are squeezed through smaller openings and speed up to compensate for the smaller opening area.
 This happens everywhere wind blows, around buildings, past obstacles and landmarks everywhere.
 The photos below are a visual example of wind speed passing through a row of buildings.
 Not only does the wind speed up, but it’s the differential speeds in wind that cause rotation and suction forces as explained above and create microbursts and mini (and sometimes large) tornadoes.

-This video from the Engineering Express archives illustrates how winds passing around buildings forms these wind force multipliers and vortexes
+This video from the Engineering Express archives illustrates how winds passing around buildings form these wind force multipliers and vortexes

 4. The product on my house is rated for ‘XXmph’ winds

 a.
 There isn’t one formula for wind velocity to wind pressure.
-A single wind speed can result in many different pressure coefficients on a single structure at any given time, and completely change over and over againwith wind direction.
-The below illustration is taken from the design guide engineers use the building code refers to.
+A single wind speed can result in many different pressure coefficients on a single structure at any given time, and completely change over and over again with wind direction.
+The below illustration is taken from the design guide engineers use which the building code refers to.

 Another way to think of the force that wind pressure can exert on a structure is to think of the lift of an airplane from the lift of its wings.
 The pressure is lower on top of the wing than under the wing and the plane ‘lifts’ to fill in that vacuum.
 If that force is big enough to lift a huge, heavy airplane, imagine the potential damage to a building, especially with hours and hours of unmeasured wind gusts.